ExpressVPN Review and Test Results

 - VPN.ac, which offers more advanced encryption options, a better kill switch, double-hop server configurations, great apps, and a cheaper price (read review).

-And for more of a discussion on these options, see the Best VPNs guide.
+For more of a discussion on these options, see the Best VPNs guide.

 ExpressVPN review conclusion

 For some, however, these issues may not be a deal-breaker.
-It is still a reliable, go-to service with a great reputation.
+ExpressVPN is still a reliable, go-to service with a great reputation.
 The new discounted pricing and 30 day refund window may be worth it if you are on the fence.